The Difference Between Criminal and Civil Law

 Criminal defense attorneys in Reno, NV

-The Difference Between Civil and Criminal Law Civil Law is a branch of law that depends on who is involved in the lawsuit.
-In civil law, the plaintiff has the responsibility to present evidence that the defendant has neglected to carry out its contract and/or that the defendant has caused the plaintiff harm in some way that deserves compensation.
-Additionally, tort claims are the start of a civil suit when one seeks to obtain a civil remedy to a private dispute, typically resulting in the reward of monetary damages.
+In civil law, the plaintiff has the responsibility to present evidence.
+In these cases, the defendant has either neglected to carry out its contract and/or the defendant has caused the plaintiff harm in some way.
+The person harmed may deserve compensation.
+Tort claims begin a civil suit when one party seeks to obtain a civil remedy to a private dispute.
+These claims typically result in the reward of monetary damages.

 Most civil laws are federal and are mirrored by all the states.
 Some states have extensions, or points of focus, regarding the formation of these laws within their communities.
-On that same note, compensation would also vary depending on state laws—criminal law, which society sets up to protect itself.
-The state, on behalf of the victim, deals with crimes and the punishments that follow.
-Therefore, the state is tasked to present evidence where the burden of proof exceeds reasonable doubt.
-Crimes committed are usually within three categories of crime classification: Infractions (In some states), Misdemeanors, Gross Misdemeanors (in some states) and Felonies.
+On that same note, compensation would also vary depending on state law.

 Infractions don’t involve jail time and can be resolved with a fine.
 Because one does not face jail time for these offenses, the government does not have an obligation to provide an attorney, and there is no jury present.
 One can contest an infraction with a private attorney.
 Most infractions are considered civil offenses.